Leaders in Healthcare 2016

 Innovation Week held this past November, was an event crafted from the vision of His Highness Sheikh Mohammed that brought local and federal government, as well as the private sector, to showcase ideas reflecting the UAE's drive to innovate.

-IBM presented its Watson technology, one aspect of which is a partnership with Memorial Sloan Kettering Cancer Center, to understand a patient's clinical diagnosis and determine a treatment plan specially tailored for the patient.
+IBM presented its Watson technology, one aspect of which is a partnership with Memorial Sloan Kettering Cancer Centre, to understand a patient's clinical diagnosis and determine a treatment plan specially tailored for the patient.
 It represents a decision support system that links the latest research, evidence and expertise to help doctors determine the best course of treatment.
-Through individualized medicine, the hope is to zone in on the best clinical pathway and achieve highest success rates with a more rapid response time.
-This is pushing technology to capture data and analyze beyond what one physician, or a care team, can offer, and putting us ahead of the game.
+Through individualised medicine, the hope is to zone in on the best clinical pathway and achieve highest success rates with more rapid response time.
+This is pushing technology to capture data and analyse beyond what one physician, or a care team, can offer, and putting us ahead of the game.

 Personalized medicine, is based on each patient’s unique genetic makeup, and is beginning to overcome the limitations of traditional medicine.
-It is allowing health care providers to shift the emphasis in medicine from reaction to prevention, predict susceptibility to disease, improve disease detection, preempt disease progression, and customize disease-prevention strategies and treatments.
-It also allows the use of more effective drugs with predictable side effects therefore reducing the time, cost, and failure rate of treatment.
+It is allowing health care providers to shift the emphasis in medicine from reaction to prevention, predict susceptibility to disease, improve disease detection, pre-empt disease progression, and customise disease-prevention strategies and treatments.
+It also allows the use of more effective drugs with predictable side effects, therefore, reducing the time, cost, and failure rate of treatment.

-By the time medical students have graduated from the Mohammed Bin Rashid University, we should have ready for them the tools and offer them the best chance to take advancements in genomics, for personalized medicine, further.
+By the time medical students have graduated from the Mohammed Bin Rashid University, we should have ready for them the tools and offer them the best chance to make advancements in genomics, for personalised medicine, further.
 We need to have the policies, infrastructure, systems, funding and research revved up for a fresh generation of clinicians to take the lead.

-A wise man once said “you don’t have a right to the cards you believe you should have been dealt with.
+A wise man once said “you do not have a right to the cards you believe you should have been dealt with.
 You have an obligation to play the best game with the cards you are holding”.
-So although our genetic make up is responsible for what diseases we are susceptible to, we don’t have to accept that our fate is sealed.
+So although our genetic makeup is responsible for what diseases we are susceptible to, we do not have to accept that our fate is sealed.
 Our genes should act as a springboard from which we launch a better lifestyle that reduces our risk to those illnesses we are predisposed to.